-Covering a wide range of HRM strategies, policies and procedures that organisations need to manage their employees in a global context, you’ll also develop an understanding of the differences between HRM practices and employment systems of varying countries and multinational companies, and how they are influenced by economic, political and social factors.
+Covering a wide range of HRM strategies, policies and procedures that organisations need to manage their employees in a global context, you’ll also develop an understanding of the differences between HRM practises and employment systems of varying countries and multinational companies, and how they are influenced by economic, political and social factors.

 Throughout the programme, you’ll benefit from exposure to industry through live business simulations, working on real-life problems set by Abertay University’s business partners.